 The main assumption is that there is just one medicine or drug to treat ED.

-People should realise that since there are many causes, it is important to speak to your doctor about your symptoms.
+People should realise that since there are many causes, speaking to your doctor about your symptoms is important.

 This allows us to identify the cause in your specific case.